FatimaAbdimalik/cyf-html-css-homework/week-1/README.md

 - Commit often (with good meaningful commit messages), and Push to Github regularly.
 - Use the sketch below to guide you towards the layout and content you are trying to achieve.
 Please note that this is just a sketch - you can choose the colours, fonts and images that you want to use in the page.

+### Ignored Tasks

+- Use this website Lorem Ipsum to generate random blocks of contents to fill your website.

 ## Disclaimer

 This code does NOT follow all of the best practices, methodologies, principles and conventions in industry